ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   is complete.
 - Output(): Returns the aggregate output corresponding to the protocol.

-The collect procedure for a given PAParam structure `param` is then driven with the following algorithm:
+The collect procedure for a given PDAParam structure `param` is then driven with the following algorithm:

 ~~~